Info-Santé and Info-Social 811 is a free and confidential phone consultation service.

-811 is the only telephone number for this service.
-Dialling 811 promptly puts you in touch with a nurse for a non-urgent health problem, or with a social worker for psychosocial difficulties.
+Dialing 811 (or 1-888-256-0404)promptly puts you in touch with a nurse for a non-urgent health problem, or with a professional in psychosocial intervention for psychosocial difficulties.
 The service is available 24 hours a day, 365 days a year.
 Anyone living in Quebec can call 811 on their own behalf or for a family member.

 - You have a seasonal flu that persists for several days, and you are wondering whether to see a doctor.